swagat25/awesome-computer-graphics/README.md

 photon mapping, shader programmind (this one is not necessarily advanced, but complex).

 ### Very relevant materials
-Regardless of your level of proficiency, this sections show excellent resources that are worth noting first, be it because their completness, relevance in the field, or any other quality.
+Regardless of your level of proficiency, this section shows excellent resources that are worth noting first, be it because their completness, relevance in the field, or any other quality.